-Designing a sales commission policy and associated operating system to remunerate staff for sales performance is complex.
-Designing a scheme that incentivises at the same time as being fair to all is complicated – some would say near-impossible.
+Designing a sales commission policy and associated commission operating system to remunerate staff for sales performance is complex.
+Designing a scheme that incentivises, at the same time as being fair to all, is complicated – some would say impossible.

 The first principle suggests that an employee who is offered a financial incentive to achieve a certain outcome will adjust his or her behaviour towards activities that contribute to that outcome.

 Taken in isolation, this principle is almost perfect in its simplicity.
 If a manager wants a salesperson to achieve an order intake of £500k, he or she need only offer an incentive – a commission – of say £5k.
 The assumption is that this will have the necessary effect of making the salesperson direct their energy to achieve what the manager wants.
 By offering a commission on sales achieved, the assumption is that the salesperson’s behaviour will change.
 It’s the most basic type of performance-related pay.

 And because efforts have been diverted towards achieving that outcome, success is more likely than if no incentive had been offered.
 Thus far, setting incentivising commission payments is simple.

 But like all simple principles, it’s just not that simple!
 We need also to consider the second principle too.

 The Principles Combined

 The second principle argues that people evaluate costs and benefits and in so doing they use the principle of opportunity cost.
 In doing any one thing, there is always the cost of not doing a host of other equally attractive activities.
 For example, a salesman could write a quote at the weekend or play rugby for his local team.

 The salesman is foregoing playing rugby and that’s the cost to him of doing the quote.
 The benefit of doing the quote is, of course, that he might win the order, moving him closer to earning the commission.
 ‘Might’ is an important condition.